 "Without Winterthur and the residential fellowship program it would not be possible for me to do this project at all...The vast array of objects, the rare book collection, the library, and the expertise of curators, librarians, conservators, conversations with (other) Fellows and with staff members...all contributed....
 The intellectual stimulation of the Winterthur environment has boosted my brain into the next gear, so to speak." -Andrea Pappas, 2015-2016 NEH fellow and Associate Professor of Art and Art History, Santa Clara University

-Fellows are provided with Research Building office space in order to meet their research and writing needs while on-site.
+Residential fellows are provided with Research Building office space in order to meet their research and writing needs while on-site.
 Offices are equipped with desks, wireless internet, a shared computer kiosk, and laser printer.
 Photocopiers and scanners are available on-site.
 Fellows are encouraged to bring their own laptop computers and digital cameras to use in the office and library.

-Fellows are able to fully immerse themselves in Winterthur's scholarly community including weekly research colloquia, lectures, informal lunches with staff and students, workshops, and conferences.
+Fellows are able to fully immerse themselves in Winterthur's scholarly community including online and in-person weekly research colloquia, lectures, informal lunches with staff and students, workshops, and conferences.
 There is also opportunity to engage with staff, students, and researchers from nearby institutions such as the University of Delaware, Hagley Museum and Library, and the Delaware Historical Society.
-Fellows are welcome to participate in Winterthur’s public programming opportunities including gallery walks, garden programming, concerts, family programming, and special events.
+Fellows are welcome to participate in Winterthur’s in-person and remote public programming opportunities including gallery walks, garden programming, concerts, family programming, and special events.
 Winterthur is located in the heart of the Brandywine Valley, a rich cultural hub within a short distance to many museums, historic sites, parks, restaurants, and other attractions.
 It is also within driving distance of Philadelphia, Baltimore, and Washington, D.C.